countervolts/Spotify-Stats-Calculator/README.md

 4. then click "Request Data"
 5. You should get a email from spotify for a confirmation, just do whatever it says.

+## FullyAutomatic method
+Due to FullyAutomatic mode not working (correctly), youll actually have to put the streaminghistory json files in the same dir as the code (see no.2 on how to run)

+### How does FullyAutomatic work?
+FullyAutomatic scanning works by looking though the following directories Desktop, Downloads, and Documents

+If it finds the "my_spotify_data.zip" zip file within one of those directories it will extract it and locates the "StreamingHistory_music_*.json" files and read them
 ## How to use the code
 1. run ```git clone https://github.com/countervolts/Spotify-Stats-Calculator```
 2. make sure that your "my_spotify_data" folder is in same folder as the stat calculator (should be ```C:\Users\<username>\Spotify-Stats-Calculator```)